chobbledotcom/chobble-site/src/services/tech-tutoring.md

 ## Personal Technology Training At Your Pace

-After 25+ years of being technology enthusiasts, we've accumulated a wealth of knowledge that we're excited to share.
-Whether you're looking to level up your skills or start from scratch, we offer personalized, one-on-one tutoring sessions tailored to your specific needs.
+After 25+ years of being full-time nerds we have lots of knowledge to share.
+Whether you're looking to level up your skills or starting from scratch, we offer personalised, one-on-one tutoring sessions tailored to your specific needs.

 ## What We Can Teach